NovickVitaliy/telegram-bot-template/README.md

    ```

 4. **Configure your bot token:**
-    - Set the `TELEGRAM_BOT_TOKEN` environment variable or create user secrets file or store it anywhere safe.
+    - Set the `TelegramBotToken` environment variable or create user secrets file or store it anywhere safe.

 ## Usage